Search for Art

 Stitched paper structures, photography and artist books.

-I am a self taught artist, working with repurposed paper, threads and the camera on my phone.
+I work with repurposed paper, threads and the camera on my phone.
 Both stitching and photography enable me to explore the potential of textures, patterns and shadows.
 Each also enables me to tell stories.

 I stitch lacelike paper structures.
 Because the papers I use are infused with text, these structures are frequently books, often either chronicles, or commentaries.
 I harvest clippings, coat them with matte medium and machine stitch them to interfacing.
 Then I use hand embroidery stitches to connect and embellish my paper elements.